54 best movies to watch on Netflix right now

 There are some award-winning, thought-provoking, genre-changing films streaming right now on Netflix – here's our pick of the very best.

-With another lockdown underway across the UK, it doesn’t seem like cinemas will be opening their doors again anytime soon – but at least we have Netflix to fulfill some of our film-watching needs.
+It seems an age since we last stepped inside a cinema, and with another UK lockdown underway, we’re not any closer – but at least we have Netflix to fulfill some of our film-watching needs.

 In the year since the pandemic began, the streamer has been a huge help for millions of film fans, providing both high-profile new releases and adding to its already expansive library.